Text Link

 Here at Within Health, we understand the importance of treating each patient as an individual.
 Our personalized treatment plans for clients are designed to help a person to explore their relationship with themselves, their bodies, and food.

-Our treatment program for BED has three levels of care—partial hospitalization (PHP), intensive outpatient (IOP), and outpatient—and each client is carefully assessed to determine the appropriate treatment.
+Our treatment program for BED has two levels of care—partial hospitalization (PHP), and intensive outpatient (IOP)—and each client is carefully assessed to determine the appropriate treatment.

 86%